-All of the shares of common stock, \$.10 par value per share ("Common Stock"), offered hereby (the "Offering") are being sold by the Cooper Companies, Inc., a Delaware corporation (the "Company").
+All of the shares of common stock, \$.10 par value per share ("Common Stock"), and the Rights (as defined on the cover page of the accompanying Prospectus) offered hereby (the "Offering") are being sold by the Cooper Companies, Inc., a Delaware corporation (the "Company").

 The Common Stock is listed on the New York Stock Exchange, Inc. (the "NYSE") and the Pacific Exchange, Inc. (the "PCX") under the symbol "COO."
-On June 27, 1997, the last reported sale price for the Common Stock as reported on the NYSE Composite Tape was \$22 9/16 per share.
+On July 22, 1997, the last reported sale price for the Common Stock as reported on the NYSE Composite Tape was \$22 3/4 per share.
 See "Price Range of Common Stock and Dividends."